6 The Economics of Discrimination

 Competition

 The idea of taste-based discrimination has, historically, been linked with the idea that competition may play a key role in reducing discrimination.
 Consider a case where all workers are equally productive, but some employers have discriminatory tastes.
-It would follow that the non-discriminating employers would be able to make a greater profit by hiring individuals who tend to be discriminated against but are equally productive.
+The non-discriminating employers would be able to make a greater profit by hiring individuals who tend to be discriminated against but are equally productive.
 This idea would suggest that the solution to discrimination in any market is simply competition.
-However, empirical evidence suggests that, while competitive markets deter discrimination, firms that have market power exist and do discriminate.[39]
+However, empirical evidence suggests that, while competitive markets deter discrimination, firms that have market power exist and do discriminate.[44]
 Simply “waiting out” discrimination will not be effective.
 Other interventions are required.

 Changing the available information